 One last thing.
 I, like most parents today, am a busy working mother with a lot on her plate, and am trying to do my best.
 So I would like to ask the medical community to please understand, and help the rest of us feel a little better about the decisions we have to make every day.
 Listen, have compassion, and calmly try and explain your side or direct us to someone else who can.
 Especially today, we have a LOT of information coming at us from all sides, about everything.
 We’re the too-much-information generation.
 I have pregnant friends and family members who aren’t allowed probably double what I wasn’t allowed when I was last pregnant nine years ago.
 God knows the decisions they’ll have to make in another decade.

-And as we say goodbye to Cervical Cancer Prevention Week, I’d like to challenge all of you to book your smear test (I get one every 18 months – one free, one I pay for – it’s so simple; the hardest thing is to just find time in the diary, but if you can make time for coffee with a friend, or a trip to the nail salon, really you can make time for this), and get informed on the HPV vaccine – whether you have a daughter or not, you can still share your opinion and affect someone else’s decision, and you want to be adequately prepared with the right information when that opportunity arises.
+So as the new information campaign goes out to the public, I’d like to challenge all of you to book your smear test (I get one every 18 months – one free, one I pay for – it’s so simple; the hardest thing is to just find time in the diary, but if you can make time for coffee with a friend, or a trip to the nail salon, really you can make time for this), and get informed on the HPV vaccine – whether you have a daughter or not, you can still share your opinion and affect someone else’s decision, and you want to be adequately prepared with the right information when that opportunity arises.
 Here are just a few starting points…

 If you haven’t yet had a smear test, you can register for your free one at https://www.cervicalcheck.ie.